Visit The Hirschsprung Collection

 Exhibitions and events

 Additionally, you can join our events like concerts and activities for children held throughout the year.
-Each summer and through autumn holidays you can join our free guided gallery tours in English on selected Saturdays and Sundays at 12 PM.
+Each summer you can join our free guided gallery tours in English on selected Saturdays and Sundays at 12 PM.

 Check out our calender to see if we have any future events or guided tours in English.